 Wait for me to say "go" before producing diffs.

-1. Save successful prompts as templates.
-Build a prompts/ directory and store the ones that worked.
-Your prompt library compounds faster than your codebase.
+prompts/directory and store the ones that worked.
+Your prompt library compounds faster than your codebase — and a saved prompt is a reproducible result.

-• A new agent session, fed the same spec + task prompt, produces a near-identical diff (low variance = low drift).
+- A fresh agent session, fed the same spec + task prompt, produces a near-identical diff.
+Low variance is the signal that drift is gone.

-• The agent declines or asks when a task violates a spec rule.
+- The agent declines or asks for clarification when a task would violate a spec rule, instead of plowing ahead.

 Common pitfalls

-• Writing prompts as conversations instead of specs.
-“Hey, can you make the nav nicer?” produces nice-feeling, unpredictable output.
+- Writing prompts as conversations, not specs.
+“Can you make the nav nicer?” gets you nice-feeling, unpredictable output.

-• Asking for too much at once.
-A prompt that includes “and also fix routing and add OG tags and update the footer” will get one of those right and the others wrong.
+CLAUDE.mdstill says Tailwind but you switched to CSS modules, the agent will pull Tailwind back in on the next task. - Asking for too much at once.
+“Fix routing and add OG tags and update the footer” gets one of the three right and the rest wrong.

-• Skipping constraints because “obviously the agent would not do that.”
+- Skipping constraints because “obviously it wouldn’t do that.”
 It will do that.

-• Approving large diffs without reading them.
-The next task will branch from whatever you accepted.
+- Approving large diffs unread.
+The next task branches from whatever you accepted.

 FAQ

-• Should I include examples in the spec?: Yes.
-One concrete example beats five abstract rules.
+- Should I include examples in the spec?: Yes.
+One concrete example (a real slug, a real frontmatter block) beats five abstract rules.

 Tags: #Indie dev #AI-assisted build #Claude Code #Codex #Workflow